 Contact an Experienced Miami Gadolinium Poisoning Attorney You Can Trust

 If you or a family member developed gadolinium poisoning after an MRI, contact an experienced Miami medical malpractice attorney today.
-The Law Offices of Prosper Shaked understands the severe risks behind the misuse of gadolinium, and we are here to help you hold a negligent doctor or hospital accountable for their actions.
+Prosper Shaked Accident Injury Attorneys PA understands the severe risks behind the misuse of gadolinium, and we are here to help you hold a negligent doctor or hospital accountable for their actions.
 Injury lawyer Prosper Shaked has years of experience litigating a wide range of medical malpractice cases, and he would be honored to work with you.
-To schedule a free legal consultation, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.